verbsteam/proposals/Verbs Prop #1 - NOUN O'CLOCK AUTOMATION APP.md

-* 11 ETH for the development scope listed above
+* 9 ETH for the development scope listed above
-* 1.5 ETH for estimated server costs for a year
+* 0.083 ETH for estimated server costs for a quarter (3 months)
-* 2.5 ETH for estimated maintenance work for a year
+* 0.5 ETH for estimated maintenance work for a quarter (3 months)

-15 ETH total.
+9.583 ETH total.

 Subsequent years of maintenance and future improvements/features to come in separate proposals.